 If you have just gotten your DNA results back, you might have noticed that your ethnicity estimate is reported in percentages.
-Are you wondering what all of these percentages in your ethnicity estimate really mean?
+Are you wondering what all of these percentages in your ethnicity estimate mean?

 Does having a lot of one particular DNA region mean that you have recent ancestry from there?
 Does a low percentage mean a distant ancestor?

 By the time you are done reading this article, you will understand what the percentages mean on Ancestry DNA, 23andMe, My Heritage DNA, and Family Tree DNA.
 Basically, no matter which company you did your test with, you will find help here.

 Does a high percentage from a region mean recent ancestry?

 Have you wondered if a really high percentage from a DNA or ethnicity region means that you must have had a recent ancestor who was born there?
 While having a high percentage that matches a DNA region can signify that a parent or grandparent was from that area of the world, it doesn’t always.